THC for Sleep: Benefits, Risks, How to Use Tetrahydrocannabinol for Sleep

 There are many cannabis products in Thailand that you can take for a night of good sleep.
 It all boils down to your preference.

 Different strains of cannabis can have different effects on the body and mind.
-For example, Indica strains are thought to be more relaxing and sedating, while sativa strains are more energising and uplifting.
-For sleep, choosing an indica or indica-dominant hybrid strain is usually recommended.
+For example,strains are thought to be more relaxing and sedating, while sativa strains are more energising and uplifting.
+For sleep, choosing an or -dominant hybrid strain is usually recommended.

 Edibles are food products that have been infused with cannabis extracts.
 They offer a more long-lasting effect and can take up to an hour or more to take effect.